Ted CoConis: Early life

-Work as an Illustrator
+Work as an illustrator

 While working with Chaite, CoConis became connected with well-known accounts; he built up a reputation within the industry as a talented illustrator for major magazines such as Cosmopolitan, Good Housekeeping and Reader’s Digest as well as for book covers and story illustrations, movie posters, and album covers.
 Having developed a considerable reputation, by the mid-1960s CoConis was able to establish himself as a freelance artist and work out of his own studio in CT.

-He illustrated a number of children's books, including the 1971 Newberry Award-winning “The Summer of the Swans” by Betsy Cromer Byars and “The Golden God, Apollo” by Doris Gates.
-He created the covers for such well-known books as Nelson Algren’s “A Walk on the Wild Side” (1960), “Ada, or Ardor” (1969), one of Vladimir Nabokov's masterpieces, William Goldman’s “The Princess Bride” (1973), and A.C.H.
-Smith’s “Labyrinth” (1986).
-CoConis also provided interior illustrations for some of James Michener's novels published in Reader's Digest condensed books, Texas and Alaska being among these.
+CoConis illustrated a number of children's books, including the 1971 Newberry Award-winning The Summer of the Swans by Betsy Cromer Byars and The Golden God: Apollo by Doris Gates.
+He created the covers for such well-known books as Nelson Algren’s A Walk on the Wild Side (1960), Ada, or Ardor (1969) by Vladimir Nabokov, and William Goldman’s The Princess Bride (1973).
+CoConis also provided interior illustrations for some of James Michener's novels published in Reader's Digest condensed books, including Texas and Alaska.